 H2-ICE’s advantages include lower payload penalties and space requirements, faster refueling times compared to BEV trucks, lower costs, and higher tolerances for heat and vibrations.
 Various vehicle segments could benefit from these advantages, including these:

 - light-duty vehicles, such as tow trucks

-- medium-duty vehicles, such as medium-haul
+- medium-duty vehicles, such as medium-haul and fire trucks

 - heavy-duty vehicles, such as concrete trucks

 - mining and construction vehicles, such as crawler dozers, excavators, and dump trucks

 - agricultural vehicles, such as harvesting machinery and tractors